marciocamollez/wishlist-vue/README.md

 ## Components in Application:
 ```
 HeaderApp - Header of the project
+    MenuSearch - Search input of the header
+    MenuLinks - Component with menu links of the header

+BreadCrumb - Dynamic Breadcrumb with Vue Router

 ```

 ## Views in Application:
 ```
 HomeView - Index page of the project
 WishList - Page with all fav items of the project
+SupportPage - Page with telephones and email infos
 ```

 ## Project setup